cjoakim/azure-cosmos-db/apis/mongo/java/readme.md

 - Use the "Server Side Retry" Feature
 - Be aware of the 60-second operation timeout limitation
 - Use "flatter" bulk deletes and inserts to lower your RU consumption profile
+- Eliminate the RU consumption "spikes"
+- TTL functionality can reduce your overall RU consumption
+  - less data
+  - automatic queries and deletes

 ---